 It’s hard to beat a farm-to-table wedding in The Hamptons, and Mulford Farm—one of America’s most significant intact English colonial farmsteads—is an often overlooked venue option that’s full of history.
 “It dates back to 1680 and is a really beautifully preserved example of a family home and farm,” says Duke.
 “The house, barn, and windmills create a backdrop with such a sense of place that you can really embrace.”
 Turn to one of the area’s iconic caterers for an indulgent meal and an open-air celebration that will give your guests a true taste of The Hamptons.

 French Quarter Wedding Chapel, New Orleans, Louisiana

 What do you get when you pair a Vegas-style chapel with the charm of the French Quarter?
 The French Quarter Wedding Chapel.
 “This petite space is perfect for couples looking for a bit of kitsch and a lot of personality,” says Clark.
 Whether you want a quick ceremony, the works, or the Second Line package (which includes a five-piece brass band, a police escort, and parasols and hankies), a wedding at the chapel will give you a real feel for New Orleans.

-Want a voodoo officiant?
-They can do that too.
+The chapel also offers couples the choice of a vampire officiant.
 The chapel itself flaunts ornate wooden pews, overstuffed leather furniture, dozens of Tiffany-style lamps, and dollar bills affixed to the ceiling—everything a unique wedding venue could possibly need.